almero-digital-marketing/mikser-docs/layouts.md

 <%- @partials.showcase() %>
 ```

 If you want to get get access to the data defined in the master layout inside a block or partial you can use `global` instead of `data`.
-Here is the definition of `/shop/showcase.ect` partial using the data defined in the master layout.
+Here is the definition of `/shop/showcase.ect` partial.
+It is using the data defined in the master layout.

 ```html
 <ul>